OpenmartAI/ConversationalVoicePipeline/THIRD_PARTY_NOTICES.md

 ## Scope

-The project-authored software is licensed under the MIT License in `LICENSE`.
+The project-authored software is licensed under the Business Source License 1.1 in `LICENSE`, with a four-year change to the MIT License for each version.
 That license does not replace or override the licenses of third-party software, model weights, services, media, data, or other materials used by or stored in this repository.
 Those materials remain subject to their own terms.

 This file records the third-party materials that are material to the project's current source and default runtime.
 It must accompany source and binary